Skip to content

 1. A 98% reduction in the human effort required for manual photo processing.

-2. A significant improvement in population estimates for certain species, such as Buffon’s kob and warthogs, with similar improvements for other species.
+2. A significant improvement in population estimates for certain species, such as kobs and warthogs.

 3. An improvement in the accuracy of population estimates for the species photographed during the survey.